Ancient Cultures combines the former areas of study of Archaeology & Ancient History and Classical Studies.

 Communicating in Japanese requires cultural knowledge as well as language ability.
 At Monash, we have established ourselves as a national leader in developing innovative and effective programs for teaching Japanese.
 In additional to language skills, students learn about Japanese culture and society, history, the media, and its broader Asian context.

-Jewish civilisation units at Monash are offered by the Australian Centre for Jewish Civilisation (ACJC).
-A primary objective of the centre is to provide students with an understanding of Jewish civilisation in its many aspects – language and literature, history, theology, philosophy, law, politics and sociology.
-As a result, students are able to study a diverse range of units covering the spectrum of Jewish civilisation – such as the Holocaust in an age of genocide, modern Israel, and Jewish philosophy and Kabbalah – just to name a few.
+A primary objective of the Australian Centre for Jewish Civilisation (ACJC) is to provide students with an understanding of Jewish civilisation in its many aspects – language and literature, history, theology, philosophy, law, politics and sociology.
+As a result, students are able to study a diverse range of topics covering the spectrum of Jewish civilisation – such as the Holocaust in an age of genocide, modern Israel, and Jewish philosophy and Kabbalah – just to name a few.

 Our journalism program is the largest undergraduate journalism program in Australia.
 Our students are taught by real journalists.
 Through a combination of academic and practice-based work, students gain a solid foundation in all production technologies – print, video, radio and online – in metropolitan, regional and international contexts.